shaloo/docs.arcana/docs/quick-start/solana-quick-start.md

       {% include "./text-snippets/jwt_token.md" %}

+Next, add code to enable Web3 operations in the app through the {{config.extra.arcana.wallet_name}}.

+## Step 5: Web3 Operations

+After adding code to onboard users, developers can enable Web3 wallet operations in the Solana app.
+For details, see [[solana-json-rpc-ops|how to issue Solana JSON-RPC calls]] and [[solana-wallet-ops|how to issue Web3 wallet operations]] in a Solana app.

 **That's all!!!** :material-party-popper:

 Your {{page.meta.arcana.app_type}} app is now powered by {{config.extra.arcana.product_name}}.

-Authenticated users can log in and instantly access a Web3 wallet from within the app's context.
+Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} within the app context and start signing blockchain transactions on Solana.

 ## Next Steps

-After adding code to onboard users, you can optionally use the Web3 wallet operations supported by the `AuthProvider` for Solana chain.
-Note that not all the standard JSON RPC wallet operations that work in EVM-compatible chains work for Solana.
-For a list of supported Web3 wallet operations with Solana, see [[solana-wallet-ops|how to enable Web3 operations in Solana Apps]].

 Manage the user experience for signing blockchain transactions by selecting the default, built-in {{config.extra.arcana.wallet_name}} UI and tinkering with the [[configure-wallet-visibility|wallet visibility]] or [[custom-wallet-ui|replacing the built-in wallet with a custom wallet UI]].